Modes

 tm_plot()

-is limited to just one, because it uses all
+is limited to just two, because it uses all

 general purpose options.
 In contrast, tm_view()